 When looking at coverage aspects, these will include lab work, medications, treatments, and fees.
-Some plans will limit this to specific interventions, and this is why it’s essential to read the fine print.
+Some plans will limit this to specific interventions, which is why reading the fine print is essential.
 There may be certain health conditions that are excluded regarding limited coverage plans, so it’s crucial that you read through everything before choosing a pet insurance plan.

 Premiums will differ according to dog breed and health and how many pets you have at home.
 It also varies with location.

 Covered costs may have coverage restrictions and apply to treatments and procedures that are covered.
 It’s best to stay away from cheaper and skinnier pet health insurance options that limit coverage options of some illnesses and treatments.
 Opt for comprehensive policies that offer alternate therapies like physical therapy, acupuncture, or hydrotherapy.
 Most plans cover dental trauma, but it’s still important to check if your plan does.